Opinion | Wary HBCUs wait for a break in bomb-threat cases

 It’s been more than two months since threats started.
 This week, I sought to learn the status of the FBI investigation and to check into recent reports that the bureau had identified possible perpetrators, though no arrests have been made.

-FBI spokeswoman Christina Pullen in an email, “The FBI declines to comment on news articles.”
+FBI spokeswoman Christina Pullen wrote in an email, “The FBI declines to comment on news articles.”
 However, she pointed to the response of FBI Assistant Director Ryan Young to the request of Sen. Jon Ossoff (D-Ga.) for an update during a recent Senate Committee on Homeland Security meeting.
 Young said, “Right now, we have it where we believe it is to a group of individuals.”
 Young did not identify them, but added, “As we’ve said, we have one that has — individual that has a number — tied back to a number of phone calls, but we are going through all the legal process, all the investigative methods to make sure that we can take this to the right conclusion.”

 Which could mean the HBCU nightmare might soon be over.
 Or we could learn that this is just the beginning of a bigger storm to be weathered by America’s historically Black colleges and universities — as many of them have being doing in one way or another since their founding in the 19th century.